vtex/admin-assembly-options/README.md

 <img alt="VTEX Admin" src="./assets/vtex-logo.svg" height="100" width="117" />

-# Assembly Options (On Progress)
+# Assembly Options

 ---

-New admin app for controlling and managing the Assembly Options of a store.
+New admin app for controlling and managing the Assembly Options of a specific account.
+The Assembly Options function let the user to add more complex attachmenta on a product, setting the possibility to create a better customization structure based on SKUs.

 ## Installing this app using [VTEX IO CLI](https://github.com/vtex/toolbelt)